Blog: Remote Work + Parenting

-- Trust your teammates and be there for one another
+- Trust your teammates.
+Focus on their output, not how much time they're "online" or "on the clock", and be there for one another

 - Communicate with one another regularly even if it's in short bursts as a team to keep critical information flowing and removing the occassional obstacles that arise, and

 - Create and nurture an adaptive, inclusive culture.
 Go into remote work that is viewe and experienced as a safe and welcome environment for everyone.
-For instance, your coworkers should feel not only physically safe, but also mentally or psychologically safe in participating with the team the group and company's efforts.
+For instance, your coworkers should not only feel physically safe, but also feel mentally or psychologically safe in participating with the team and company's efforts.

 In the meantime, here's to a great New Year to everyone ✨

 I am a problem solver: a tech and people leader with a passion and proven track-record in building and leading empathetic, productive teams—remote and on-site—within a continuous learning culture, while championing usable, inclusive digital products and online experiences.
 I am also a father, advisor, life-long learner, advocate, community builder, and speaker—I am Human.
 Learn more